 Paper 2 (Language diversity and change): two sections.

 Section A: Diversity and change – choice of two evaluative essays on either language diversity (gender, occupation, regional variation etc) or language change.

 Section B: Language discourses – two texts linked to diversity/change topic, one analysis question and one directed writing task linked to the same topic.

-Non-exam assessment – a language investigation and piece of original writing with a commentary totalling (1500 words in total – 750 words each).
+Non-exam assessment – a language investigation (2000 words) and a piece of original writing with a commentary totalling (1500 words in total – 750 words each).

 There are no set texts for this course, although students will be encouraged to buy a course textbook and reference materials like language encyclopaedias.
 These will cost between £15 and £20 each.